gchq/stroom/ROADMAP.md

 ## OAuth 2.0/OpenID Connect authentication
 Authentication for Stroom provided by an external service rather than a service internal to Stroom.
 This change allows support for broader corporate authentication schemes and is a key requirement for enabling the future microservice architecture for Stroom.

+## API keys for third party clients
+Anyone wishing to make use of the data exposed by Stroom's services can request an API key.
+This key acts as a password for their own applications.
+It allows administrators to secure and manage access to Stroom's data.

 ## HBase backed statistics store
 This new implementation of statistics (Stroom-Stats) provides a vastly more scalable time series DB for large scale collection of Stroom's data aggregated to various time buckets.
 Stroom-Stats uses Kafka for ingesting the source data.